michaelmacinnis/oh/MANUAL.md

     hello

-Methods can take arguments.
+Arguments allow a method to be parameterized.

     define sum3: method (a b c) as {
         add a b c
     }
     sum3 1 2 3

-Methods can take a self parameter.
+Methods may have a self parameter.
+The name for the self parameter must appear before the list of arguments.

     define point: method (r s) as: object {
         define x: integer r